GabrielWasTaken/archmc/README.md

-# archmc
+# ArchMC
-Make support tickets for ArchMC.
+Make support tickets for ArchMC in the "Issues" page.